 As shown in Map 5, the geographic area with highest median household income, greater than \$75,000, is the Census tract that is west of I-5, but only a small portion of this tract includes geographic area and population that are within Mt.
 Shasta's city limits.
-The development pattern in this area is characterized as generally low density residential, the location of the Chateau Shasta Mobile Home and RV Park (see section 4.6(B) and Table A-31 below for more details), along with a State facility consisting of a branch of the California Highway Patrol.
+The development pattern in this area is characterized as generally low density residential, the location of the Chateau Shasta Mobile Home and RV Park (see section 4.6(B) and Table A-33 below for more details), along with a State facility consisting of a branch of the California Highway Patrol.
 Residents residing in the eastern and southeastern portions of the City have the next highest household median income, ranging from \$50,000 to \$75,000.
 These neighborhoods are a greater distance and separation from areas that presently, and/or historically, are developed with commercial and heavy commercial uses.
 Also, the northeast corner of this area has larger parcels due to the larger lot size requirement of a 10,000 square foot minimum.

-As shown on Map 5, households with median household incomes ranging from greater than \$25,000 to less than \$50,000 (as of 20202).
-This household income range roughly corresponds to the income data in Table A-14 capturing some households at the upper range of the extremely low income (which is less than \$25,750), the entirety of the very low income range (which is \$25,751-\$32,400), and a portion of the low income range (which is \$32,401-\$51,850).
-The geographic distribution is central Mt.
-Shasta (I-5 at the East Lake Street), and continues in a northeastern direction to the City's limits (no population areas are included).
-Fifteen to almost 20 percent of the population residing in a sub-portion of this area, however, are below the poverty line as shown on Map 6.
-In the sub-portion area, is where more of Mt.
-Shasta's older housing stock is located, and is the present, and historic, commercial corridor of the City.
+As shown on Map 5, households with median household incomes ranging from greater than \$25,000 to less than \$50,000 (as of 20202) are geographically distributed in central Mt.
+Shasta (I-5 at East Lake Street) and continuing in a northeasterly direction to the City's limits (no population areas are included).
+The household income range roughly corresponds to the income data in Table A-15 capturing some households at the upper range of the extremely low income (which is less than \$25,750), the entirety of the very low income range (which is \$25,751-\$32,400), and a portion of the low income range (which is \$32,401-\$51,850).
+Fifteen to almost 20 percent of the population residing in a sub-portion of this geographic area, however, are below the poverty line as shown on Map 6 as shown by the grey shading.
+The sub-portion area is where more of Mt.
+Shasta's older housing stock is located.
+This same area is also the City's present and historic commercial corridor.